lyrictenor/electron-triage-for-github/readme.md

 Set GitHub personal token, scope `repo` or `public_repo`.

 ### Experimental: Autopilot

-Set autopilot on, then you get interval autopilot.
+Set autopilot enable, then you get interval autopilot.

-If your autopilot hang up, move to debug pane and execute force unlock.
+If your autopilot hangs up, move to debug pane and execute force unlock.

 ### Details

-There is details about an issue and a pull request with "v" icon.
+There are details about an issue and a pull request with "v" icon.

 ![show details](./pages/show-details.gif)

 ## Changelog